 As mentioned above, heroin is designated as a Schedule I drug under the Controlled Substances Act.
 There are severe penalties for the use, possession, or sale of heroin.
 The following are the typical penalties for the possession of heroin under the federal system:

-If you or a loved one is battling heroin addiction and is always constipated, they must seek treatment immediately.
+If you or a loved one is battling an addiction of any kind, they must seek treatment immediately.
 Our addiction specialists at Serenity at Summit are ready to listen to your story today.
+Feel free to give us a call 844-326-4514 or contact us online to learn more about how we can help.

 When is Possessing Drugs (Controlled Substances) a Felony in CA?
 (2018, April 12).
-Retrieved from from https://www.bamieherickson.com/when-drug-possession-felony-california/
+Retrieved from https://www.bamieherickson.com/when-drug-possession-felony-california/

 A Brief History of the Drug War. (n.d.).
-Retrieved from from http://www.drugpolicy.org/issues/brief-history-drug-war
+Retrieved from http://www.drugpolicy.org/issues/brief-history-drug-war

 Opioid Overdose.
 U.S. Centers for Disease Control and Prevention.
 (2018, December 19).
-Retrieved from from https://www.cdc.gov/drugoverdose/epidemic/index.html
+Retrieved from https://www.cdc.gov/drugoverdose/epidemic/index.html